learningwala/learningwala.in/content/Now.md

 - Nature education
 - Development of environmental aesthetic sense, especially from an Indic perspective
-- Exploration of the affective domain and the implementation of J. Krishnamurti’s educational philosophy in early childhood education
+- Exploration of the affective domain with primary grade children
 - Project-based and integrated learning approaches in early childhood education

 Anything related to environmental education, Aesthetics, Indic Perspective, Neuroscience

-There are no monetary expectations from my side.
+There are no monetary expectations from my side for this project.
 Since I haven’t been part of formal college education, I’ve felt the need over the years to find learning opportunities beyond professional, outcome-driven roles.
 I long for a phase where I can simply be a student again.

+(I have started one learning journey with [Dr.Srivi Kalyan](https://www.sriviliveshere.com/) on above topics.
+I will update more detail soon)

 ----